KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/3-DataTypes-Methods/README.md

 2. If that works, try rewriting it again using map().

-3. In the displayRecipes() function, create template literals in recipeElement.innerHTML for the following:
+3. Return to your _script.js_ file.
+In the displayRecipes() function, create template literals in recipeElement.innerHTML for the following:
 <p>The name of the recipe</p>
 <p> The ingredients of the recipe <i>hint: you will need to add .join</i></p>
 <p> The instructions for how to prepare the recipe</p>